IngmarBitter/defenders/md/Christ/Christ.Slides.8.ResurrectionDefeatingAlternatives.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

-* **Plausibility:** it denies the best-attested fact about Jesus.
-Craig: "If there is one single historical fact about Jesus of Nazareth that is indisputable it is his crucifixion" — the "radar screen" verdict of the presuppositions slide was aimed at precisely this view
+* **Plausibility:** Craig: "If there is one single historical fact about Jesus of Nazareth that is indisputable it is his crucifixion" — the "radar screen" verdict of the presuppositions slide was aimed at precisely this view
-* **Accord with accepted beliefs:** the crucifixion is unanimously attested in the earliest sources, Christian and non-Christian alike (Josephus, Tacitus); against that, a document six hundred years later and from another land carries no historical weight
+* **Accord with accepted beliefs:** the crucifixion is unanimously attested in the earliest sources, Christian and non-Christian (Josephus, Tacitus); a document six centuries later, from another land, cannot outweigh them
-* ***Ad hoc*:** it makes **God the deceiver** — staging an illusion that produced the very belief (a crucified and risen Christ) that Islam condemns as Christianity's central error
+* ***Ad hoc*:** it makes **God the deceiver** — His own illusion produced belief in a crucified, risen Christ, and thereby disbelief in Muhammad's later message; a theory on which God authors the very error Islam condemns is **self-refuting**
-* **Scope:** it explains none of the three facts; it can only deny them — and offers no evidence for the denial
+* **Scope:** it only denies the three facts, without explanation or evidence

 ---